Checkout.com Uncovered: What You Need to Know Before You Sign On

 Fraud Detection

-Their fraud detection service helps to strike a balance between fraud prevention and approval rates, with a highly customizable fraud management tool that adapts to business needs.
+The fraud detection service provided by (link unavailable) balances fraud prevention with approval rates.
+It includes a customizable fraud management tool that adapts to the specific needs of businesses.

 Intelligent Acceptance

-Checkout.com’s Intelligent Acceptance service aims to maximize conversion rates and lower transaction fees.
-It employs sophisticated AI, leverages Checkout.com’s global data network, and offers deep payment expertise to optimize the payment acceptance process.
+(link unavailable)’s Intelligent Acceptance service aims to improve conversion rates and reduce transaction fees.
+It utilizes AI, leverages a global data network, and provides deep payment expertise to optimize the payment acceptance process.

 Identity Verification

-Their Identity Verification service is built to fight fraud and accurately identify users with a fast verification experience.
-This service is designed to convert identity verification into a competitive advantage for businesses.
+The Identity Verification service offered by (link unavailable) aims to prevent fraud and accurately identify users quickly, turning identity verification into a potential competitive advantage for businesses.

 Global Processing and Coverage